quicwg/base-drafts/draft-ietf-quic-transport.md

 Normally, clients will open streams sequentially, as explained in {{stream-id}}.
-However, when several streams are initiated at short intervals, transmission error may cause STREAM DATA frames opening streams to be received out of sequence.
+However, when several streams are initiated at short intervals, transmission error may cause STREAM frames opening streams to be received out of sequence.
 A receiver is obligated to open intervening streams if a higher-numbered stream ID is received.
 Thus, on a new connection, opening stream 4000000 opens 1 million streams, as required by the specification.